kristinaabramoff/Python_FinanceElection_Analysis/README.md

-# Python Challenge (Module 3 Challenge)
+# Financial and Election data analysis with Python

 Welcome to my Python Challenge project repository!

-### Overview
-This repository contains Python scripts for two projects: PyBank and PyPoll.
-The main.py files for each project are located in the "analysis" folder within their respective PyBank or PyPoll directories.
+This repository contains Python scripts for two data analysis projects: **PyBank** and **PyPoll**, designed to showcase the use of Python for real-world financial and election data analysis.

 ### Usage